madetech/handbook/benefits/cycle_to_work_scheme.md

 Through CycleScheme, you will save between 25% and 39% through tax and national insurance and the cost will simply be deducted from your payslip.
 You’ll also get loads of free extras, discounts and benefits on the CycleScheme website which you would not get on Interest Free Finance!
 For example, a bike costing £1000 could cost as little as £56.60 a month over 12 months on CycleScheme - compared to £83.33 through Interest Free Finance.

-### Once I put in my application via Made Tech Benefit’s box how long will it take to process my application?
+### Once I put in my application via the CycleScheme website how long will it take to process my application?

 We will review any new requests every Friday afternoon so you shouldnt be waiting for more than one week for approval from Made Tech.